What are the best tropical forests you have learned about for many years?

 - Minuscule, historic Daintree Village, where descendants of the earliest pioneering families occupy

-So, as you drive through to the spot, keep your eyes open to enjoy the beautiful scenery of the rainforest-covered mountains, secluded palm-fringed tropical beaches, hidden coves, lush sugar-cane fields, and rugged headlands.
+So, as you drive through to the spot, keep your eyes open.
+Why I’m saying this?
+I want you to enjoy all, the beautiful scenery of the rainforest-covered mountains, secluded palm-fringed tropical beaches, hidden coves, lush sugar-cane fields, and rugged headlands.

 The Daintree is one of the oldest, most famous, and unique rainforests you can ever find across the globe.
 Here’s why this tropical wonderland is so important;